Circumcision: Australian cultures

 Some Aboriginal Australian groups use circumcision as a test of bravery and self-control as a part of a rite of passage into manhood, which results in full societal and ceremonial membership.
-It may be accompanied by body scarification and the removal of teeth, and may be followed later by penile subincision.
+It may be accompanied by body scarification and the removal of teeth, and may be followed by penile subincision.
 Circumcision is one of many trials and ceremonies required before a youth is considered to have become knowledgeable enough to maintain and pass on the cultural traditions.
 During these trials, the maturing youth bonds in solidarity with the men.
 Circumcision is also strongly associated with a man's family, and it is part of the process required to prepare a man to take a wife and produce his own family.

+Turkic cultures

+Among Turkic peoples, circumcision (sünnet in Turkish, sünnət in Azerbaijani, sunnat in Uzbek, сүндет/sündet in Kazakh) is viewed as both a religious obligation and a significant rite of passage for boys.
+The practice is nearly universal among Turkic Muslim populations in Turkey, Azerbaijan, Uzbekistan, Kazakhstan, Kyrgyzstan, Turkmenistan, and among Turkic minorities such as the Uyghurs in China.